apiengine/ghstats/README.md

     twitter/bootstrap
     Average time taken to close issue: 21.82 hours

+## Contribute

+Would be great to have more commands to get more interesting information from Github.
+Submit request and your own commands on the issues page.

 ## License

 This is free and unencumbered software released into the public domain.